-- for license-exempt family child care providers.
+- iii.
+Identify which department or agency is responsible for completing the inspections for license-exempt family child care providers.
 Child Care Licensing is responsible for completing the inspections for the Non-Related license-exempt family child care providers. - 5.5.3 Inspections for CCDF license-exempt in-home child care providers